 If you would like to take an income for life, you can tailor your income to suit your circumstances.

-There are a number of companies offering guaranteed income for life products, and some may offer a higher income than Utmost Life and Pensions can offer.
+There are a number of companies offering guaranteed income for life products, and some may offer a higher income than Utmost Life and Pensions or Canada Life can offer.
 In view of this, we strongly recommend that, you shop around to find the best deal.
 You can compare basic guaranteed income for life products using the Money Advice Service Annuity comparison table at

 Your health and lifestyle could affect the amount you can receive as an income for life.
 If you smoke, or have a medical condition, you may be eligible for ‘enhanced terms’ for your income for life.
 Enhanced terms tend to mean a higher income, because the income is expected to pay out over a shorter time.
 If you might qualify for enhanced terms, it is even more important for you to shop around to obtain the best deal.